GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/events/index.md

 ### Topics API demo - September 6, 2022

 This office hours session shows a demo of the Topics API.
-Sam Dutton from the Privacy Sandbox team shows the topics taxonomy as it stands today, shows how to run the demo using Chrome flags, and explains the `document.browsingTopics()` method.
+Sam Dutton from the Privacy Sandbox team shows the topics taxonomy proposal as it stands today, shows how to run the demo using Chrome flags, and explains the `document.browsingTopics()` method.

 <iframe src="https://drive.google.com/file/d/1dmpMKLJcGNe56M6ECRdRYhuITTv9YUDV/preview" width="640" height="480" allow="autoplay"></iframe>

 [Open full-size video](https://drive.google.com/file/d/1dmpMKLJcGNe56M6ECRdRYhuITTv9YUDV/preview)

 ### Attribution Reporting discussion - August 11, 2022

+This office hours session covers key concepts for the Attribution Reporting API including Summary Reports and Aggregatable Reports.
+The video explains how to generate keys for retrieving reports, what data is reported, and how to generate the reports.

 <iframe src="https://drive.google.com/file/d/18RGEx_mrhDJuMsLUK1BZ0cK5FSZRAAqh/preview" width="640" height="480" allow="autoplay"></iframe>